arimoncaojr/arimoncaojr/README.md

 <h1>Welcome to my profile!</h1>

 <h2>
-  My name is Ariosvaldo Rodrigues Monção Júnior (but can call me Ari), I live in Teresina - PI, the city in Brazil where there is a sun for every inhabitant.
+ My name is Ariosvaldo Rodrigues Monção Júnior (but can call me Ari), I live in Teresina , a city in Brazil where there is a sun for every inhabitant.
 </h2>

 <h3>